 The default behavior is for the Agents to not hash the file unless the file is requested to be synced.
 While this might seem to be an optimal solution it has a significant drawback: when a lot of files need to be synced, Agents will sync and hash at the same time, which will look like a slow data replication.
 This behavior is defined with a Lazy indexing parameter in the Job Profile.

-- With its value set to true as default behavior, the Agent does not hash the files, but instead hashes the file during upload request or when any other agent explicitly asks to hash a file.
+- With its value set to true as the default behavior, the Agent does not hash the files but instead hashes them during upload requests or when any other agent explicitly asks to hash a file.

 - If this value is set to false, the Agents will hash the files the same moment it discovers the file or file change.

-The speed of hashing greatly depends on the speed of the disk.
-It's generally highly advisable to enable hashing of files, despite the fact that hashing may take a long time.
+The speed of hashing dramatically depends on the speed of the disk.
+It's generally highly advisable to enable the hashing of files, although hashing may take a long time.

-Another custom parameter in Job Profile is Force file owner to hash files.
-It works similarly to Lazy indexing, but applies only to file's owner.
+Another custom parameter in the Job Profile is Force file owner to hash files.
+It works similarly to Lazy indexing but applies only to the file's owner.
 File owner is the Agent which has the latest file version or where the file originated initially.
 If the parameter is set to true, the file's owner will hash the files regardless of whether they need to be synced or not.
-This may greatly reduce the overall job's progress and performance, though.
-With Lazy indexing enabled, only file's owner will know the hash of a file.
-So if any remote Agent needs to download the file, file's owner will be the only source of the file.
-Another side effect is that if a cloud Agent is the owner of the file, the Agent will need to download the file so as to hash it.
+However, this may greatly reduce the overall job's progress and performance.
+With Lazy indexing enabled, only the file's owner will know the hash of a file.
+So, if any remote Agent needs to download the file, the file's owner will be the only source of the file.
+Another side effect is that if a cloud Agent owns the file, the Agent must download the file to hash it.

-Setting this parameter to false may improve job's performance, but with enabled Lazy indexing, no Agent will have file's hashed which will result in full files re-download if anything changes.
-This might be especially ineffective if a cloud storage is involved.
+Setting this parameter to false may improve the job's performance, but with enabled Lazy indexing, no Agent will have the file hashed, which will result in full file re-downloading if anything changes.
+This might be especially ineffective if cloud storage is involved.

-If either hashing is enabled, it's advisable to add custom parameter prioritize_initial_indexing_mode with value 15 to Agent Profile.
-This will force Agents to first hash the files, and only then merge the folder tree (don't do it in parallel).
+If either hashing is enabled, adding the custom parameter prioritize_initial_indexing_mode with value 15 to Agent Profile is advisable.
+This will force Agents to first hash the files and only then merge the folder tree (don't do it in parallel).

 Below are a few sample configurations to illustrate the idea: